Amcache FileId explained: the SHA-1 hash format Windows stores

 search_virustotal('da39a3ee5e6b4b0d3255bfef95601890afd80709')

-Hash collisions are theoretical but not impossible#
+SHA-1 collisions are theoretical but not impossible#

-Don't trust an IsPeFile = False row's FileId#
+Don't trust a non-PE row's FileId#

 Multiple rows, same hash#

-• A user copied a file around manually.
+• User copied a file around manually.

 Multiple hashes, same FullPath#

-• Legitimate: a software update overwrote the file.
+• Legitimate: software update overwrote the file.

 Cross-host hash hunting#